MDecker-MobileComputing/Android_WeitereUiElemente/README.md

 # Android-App "Weitere UI-Elemente" #

-Android app to demonstrate several UI elements including event handling.
+Android app to demonstrate the basic usage of the following UI elements:
+* ToggleButton
+* ProgressBar
+* RadioGroup and RadioButton
+* CheckBox
+* SeekBar

 <br>